dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 }
 ```

-### Custom Messages for Ngx Prebuilt Validators
+### Custom Messages for Prebuilt Validators

 <a name="additional-params-prebuilt"></a>
 <a name="ngx-custom-prebuilt-messages"></a>

-Custom error messages are also available for ngx prebuilt validators.
+Custom error messages are also available for prebuilt validators.
 The implementation
 is slightly different as they don't have any required parameters, they in fact only two
 optional ones.